 Animal feed regulationBoth companion animals, such as dogs and cats, and food animals meant for human consumption, including cattle, swine and poultry, must be fed and treated with products that meet federal safety standards.
 This ensures their health and well-being, while also allowing for safe human interaction.
 The Association of American Feed Control Officials (AAFCO) is an independent organization that provides guidance to feed control regulators and the industry by developing uniform standards, laws, and enforcement policies in animal feed production, labeling, distribution, and sale across the states.

-- Ingredients – The FD&C Act requires that animal food be safe for consumption, prepared in sanitary conditions, be free of harmful substances and be properly labeled.
+- Ingredients – The Federal Food, Drug, and Cosmetic Act (FD&C Act or FFDCA) requires that animal food is safe for consumption, is prepared in sanitary conditions, is free of harmful substances, and is properly labeled.
 These products include anything made for animal consumption, including meals, treats and snacks, nutrient supplements, nutrient-added waters, and edible chews.
 FDA fulfills its responsibilities for animal feed, including pet food, in part through an agreement with AAFCO, which manages the list of approved animal feed ingredients.
 Ingredients used in animal feed must either be listed by AAFCO, be generally recognized as safe (GRAS), or be FDA approved feed additives.
-New substances must either go through the AAFCO definition process, be recognized as GRAS or be approved by submitting a food additive petition to FDA.
+New substances must either undergo the AAFCO definition process, be recognized as GRAS, or be approved after submission and review of a feed additive petition by FDA.

-- Labeling – Animal feed labels are the primary source of informing consumers about products available for purchase.
+- Labeling – Animal feed labels are the primary source of information for consumers about products available for purchase.
 Each state has unique labeling and registration requirements.
-Once a label compliant in all state jurisdictions is developed, the product must be registered and approved by the states in which the product will be distributed and sold.
+Once a label compliant in all state jurisdictions is developed, the product must be registered and approved in all states where the product will be distributed and sold.

 TSG can help